 2007.
 A quest for progress.
 Migration, work and gender in the Peruvian Andes.
 Doctoral dissertation, Department of Social Anthropology, UiB.

 1999.
 Somos trabajadoras: En studie av kvinners rolle og etniske relasjoner ved rural-urban migrasjon i Peru (A Study of Women’s role and Ethnic Relations in Migratory Processes, Peru), published in the IMER-series (International migration and ethnic relations), UiB

 1999.
 “Somos trabajadoras.
 Fra høyland til by, kvinnelige migranter i Peru” (“From Highland to city, women migrants in Peru”), dissertation for the master degree (hovedfag), Department of Social Anthropology, UiB.

 Articles in peer-reviewed journals and books

-Under review.
+In press.
 “Social banditry and the legal in the corporate state of Peru”, chapter in Egalitarian potentials and corporate state formations in Latin America, Marina Gold and Alessandro Zagato, Berghahn Books.

-Under review.
+2019.
 “Becoming ‘Wild’ at the Intersection of Knowledges: The Coffee Rust Crisis in Costa Rica”, with Isabelle Hugøy, Ethnos Journal of Anthropology.

 2019.
 “Translating Wealth in a Globalised Extractivist Economy.
 Contrabandistas and Accumulation by Diversion”, in Indigenous Life Projects and Extractivism.
 Ethnographies from South America, Ødegaard and Rivera Andia (eds.), Palgrave Macmillan.